 with an advisory on the Ohio Nowcast.

-How did the nowcast system perform in 2012?
+How did the nowcast system perform in past years?
 To find out, refer to the

 Ohio Nowcast website.

 The USGS and its partners will continue to work to improve the predictive